Large Scale Prediction with Decision Trees: Main results

-\begin{proof}[Proof of \prettyref{lmm:best}] We use recent tools for the analysis of decision trees from \cite{klusowski2020sparse}, namely, Lemma A.4 in the supplement therein.
-Define an empirical distribution $ \Pi(s, j) $ on split points $ s $ and variables $ X_j $ for the daughter nodes $ \bt_L $ and $\bt_R$ via
+We use recent tools for the analysis of decision trees from \cite{klusowski2020sparse}, namely, Lemma A.4 in the supplement therein.
+Let $g(\cdot)$ be any additive function in $\calG^1$.
+Define an empirical measure $ \Pi(j, s) $ on split points $ s $ and variables $ x_j $, having Radon-Nikodym derivative (with respect to Lebesgue measure and counting measure)